PureNimble/ISEP-LAPR4/docs/sprintc/us_3001/readme.md

 - `Description:` As Candidate, I want to be notified in my application when the state of one of my applications changes.

-- `Sprint:` This US makes part of the intermediary stage of development of the integrative project of this semester, Sprint C.
+- `Sprint:` This US makes part of the final stage of development of the integrative project of this semester, Sprint C.

 - `Objectives:` The team must make sure that the system notifies the candidate in the application when the state of one of the applications changes.